wp-plugins/secure-html5-video-player/readme.txt

 == Upgrade Notice ==

+= 3.10 =
+Fixed Settings links in plugin list to prevent spilling over to other plugin items.

 = 3.9 =
 Recognizes Firefox support for MP4 video playback.
 Prioritizes MP4 video playback in the ordering of the video sources.
 Added option to set the preference between 2 video file caching options: symbolic-linking and hard-linking/copying.